ens-emily/ensembl-docs/compara/compara_landing_page.md

-Comparative Genomics
+# Comparative Genomics

 Ensembl Compara provides cross-species resources and analyses, at both the sequence level and the gene level.
-These resources are described in more details in Herrero et al., Database, 2016.

-Gene-based resources
+## Gene-based resources

 We automatically integrate the gene annotations produced by the Ensembl genebuild team across all the species.